Why Should I Purchase An AED?

 How can I treat this deadly condition?

-- The most effective treatment for cardiac arrest is early CPR and a shock from an AED called “defibrillation.”
-CPR keeps blood flowing to prevent brain death, while the shock from an AED can restart the heart.
+The most effective treatment for cardiac arrest is early CPR and a shock from an AED called “defibrillation.”
+CPR keeps blood flowing to prevent brain death, while the shock from an AED can reset the heart allowing it to return to a normal rhythm.

 CALLING 9-1-1 IS NOT ENOUGH